VW Diesel Settlement

 - Passat (2012-2015)

 The 3.0L TDIs involved in Dieselgate are not part of the $15 billion settlement.
-These larger 6-cylinder diesel vehicles are will be addressed at a later date.
+(Owners of these larger 6-cylinder diesel vehicles reached a $1 billion settlement two months later, in December 2016.)

 Questions About Dieselgate?

 There are a lot of moving parts to the Dieselgate scandal and settlement.
 If you have questions about what to do next, or you’re interested in filing a lawsuit, contact us for a free, no-obligation consultation.